LocalGovIMS/localgov-ims/docs/database-initialisation-and-seed-data.md

 * DemoData.sql - Adds some settings data (e.g. Fund codes) allowing you to run the solution and log in.
 * UITestData.sql - Adds data required by some UI Tests

-The SeedData.sql and Indexes.sql are run regardless of environemnt.
+The SeedData.sql and Indexes.sql are run regardless of environment.

 If the environment is set to "Demo" the following scripts will also be ran:
 * DemoData.sql